kbseah/phyloblitz/README.md

 -----

-The name is a reference to precursor tool [phyloFlash](https://hrgv.github.io/phyloFlash/) and to [bioblitz](https://en.wikipedia.org/wiki/BioBlitz) events.
+The name refers to the precursor tool [phyloFlash](https://hrgv.github.io/phyloFlash/) and to [bioblitz](https://en.wikipedia.org/wiki/BioBlitz) events.

 ## Usage